How to Choose an MCP App Framework in 2026 (April 2026)

 How do I get started with an MCP App framework?

-Install sunpeak globally and scaffold a project with "pnpm add -g sunpeak && sunpeak new".
-Run "sunpeak dev" to start the local simulator at localhost:6767.
-Your app works across ChatGPT, Claude, and every MCP-compatible host from the first line of code.
+Run "npx sunpeak new" to scaffold a project.
+Run "pnpm dev" to start the local inspector at localhost:3000 and MCP server at localhost:8000.
+Your app works across ChatGPT, Claude, VS Code, and every MCP-compatible host from the first line of code.